Brown-University-Library/eaccpf-indexer/README.md

 1.5.1

- * Revised test cases to use local data in the package rather than on the web
+ * Added partial copy of FCNS data to enable local testing of modules
  * Added Cfg module to carry globals

 1.5.0